ajay1388/Tic-Tac-Toe_Pygame/README.md

 # Tic-Tac-Toe_Pygame

 ## Objective
 This is a Tic-Tac-Toe game built using pygame library in python.
-Here is a list of columns used for making snake game:
+Here is a list of columns used for making Tic-Tac-Toe game:

 * `window_width` : width of the game vindow
 * `window_height` : height of the game window
 * `filled_boxes` : which all boxes are filled till now
 * `curr_game` : current status of the game to check if any player wins or not or the game is draw
-* `colour` : colour of the snake body and the background colour
+* `colour` : colour of the blocks and background colour

 ## Software and Libraries